xuran-hu/xuran-hu.github.io/_pages/about.md

 </style>

-# About me
+## 🧑‍💻 About Me

 Hi!
 I'm a third-year Master's student at the School of Electronic Engineering, Xidian University, supervised by Prof. Mingzhe Zhu.
 I also received my bachelor's degree from Xidian University.
-My research interests lie in explainable artificial intelligence (XAI) and its applications in remote sensing.
-I also interested in remote sensing foundation model and self-supervised learning.
+My research interests lie in explainable artificial intelligence (XAI) and its applications in remote sensing, with a focus on interpretable deep learning and image understanding.

+From May 2024 to February 2025, I joined the Time-Frequency Signal Analysis (TFSA) group at the University of Montenegro as a visiting researcher, under the supervision of [Prof. Ljubisa Stanković](https://tfsa.ucg.ac.me/ljubisa.html).
+During this exchange, I focused on combining compressive sensing theory and interpretable machine learning for advanced signal and image processing tasks.

 ---